mxmlnkn/ratarmount/README.md

 This wouldn't be noteworthy, if both standard compressors for [xz](https://tukaani.org/xz/) and [zstd](https://github.com/facebook/zstd) were not by default creating unsuited files.
 Even though both file formats do support multiple frames and xz even contains a frame table at the end for easy seeking, both compressors write only a single frame and/or block out, making this feature unusable.
 In order to generate truly seekable compressed files, you'll have to use [pixz](https://github.com/vasi/pixz) for xz files.
+For zstd compressed, you can try with [t2sz](https://github.com/martinellimarco/t2sz).
-For zstd compressed files, no easily solution seems to exist although an [issue](https://github.com/facebook/zstd/issues/2121) does exist.
+The standard zstd tool does not support setting smaller block sizes yet although an [issue](https://github.com/facebook/zstd/issues/2121) does exist.
-The easiest solution is to simply split the original file into parts, compress those parts, and then concatenate those parts together to get a suitable multiframe zst file.
+Alternatively, you can simply split the original file into parts, compress those parts, and then concatenate those parts together to get a suitable multiframe zst file.
 Here is a bash function, which can be used for that:

 ```bash